 An ear of corn.

 5.)
 I know a word of letters three.
 Add two, and fewer there will be!

 6.)
 I give you a group of three.
 One is sitting down and will never get up.
 The second eats as much as is given to him yet is always hungry.
 The third goes away and never returns.
 What are they?

 7.)
 I drive men mad,

-For love of me, easily beaten, never free.
+For the love of me, Easily beaten, never free.
 What am I?